Overview

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEEEnergy consumption of transport grew by 1.9 Mtoe (+63%) in the period of 2000-2021.
-The rise was mainly due to increased activity (+1.11 Mtoe).
-The growing share of car in passenger traffic and share of road in freight traffic explain the increase of consumption by 0.57 Mtoe (modal shift).
-The increase of energy consumption due to activity was only in a small part compensated by energy savings (-0.19 Mtoe).
+Source: ODYSSEEEnergy consumption of transport grew by 2.28 Mtoe (+75%) in the period of 2000-2022.
+The rise was mainly due to increased traffic for passenger and freight (“activity”) (+1.47 Mtoe) and to the growing share of car in passenger traffic and road in freight traffic (“modal shift”) (+0.5 Mtoe).
+These two effects were only in a small part compensated by energy savings (-0.19 Mtoe).

 Figure 10: Main drivers of the energy consumption variation in transport